-Bit Stream Back-up: A Bit Stream Back-up is a sector-by-sector/bit-by-bit copy of a hard drive.
-A Bit Stream Back-up is an exact copy of a hard drive, preserving all latent data in addition to the files and directory structures.
-Bit Stream Back-up may be created using applications such as Encase, SnapBack and Ghost.
+Bit Stream Backup: A sector-by-sector/bit-by-bit copy of a hard drive.
+A Bit Stream Backup is an exact copy of a hard drive, preserving all latent data in addition to the files and directory structures.
+Bit Stream Backup may be created using applications such as Encase, SnapBack, and Ghost.
 See Forensic Copy.